coopdanger/gendispatch/charter.md

 - Developing a proposal for a BOF.
 - Developing a charter for a new WG.
 - Making recommendations that documents be AD-sponsored (which ADs may or may not choose to follow).
-- Proposing that the IESG take specific action.
-- Proposing that the IETF LLC take specific action.
+- Directing the work to be considered by the IESG or the IETF LLC
 - Deferring the decision for the new work.
 - Rejecting the new work.